 Juvenile Law Center fights for rights, dignity, equity, and opportunity for youth.
 We work to reduce the harm of the child welfare and justice systems, limit their reach, and ultimately abolish them so all young people can thrive.

 Founded in 1975, Juvenile Law Center was the first nonprofit, public interest law firm for children in the country.
 As an advocacy organization we now use multiple approaches to accomplish our mission: legal advocacy, policy advocacy, youth-led advocacy, and strategic communications.
 Our strategies are interconnected.
-We pair impact litigation with policy advocacy and community organizing to push for lasting and transformative change.
+We pair impact litigation with policy advocacy and community outreach to push for lasting and transformative change.
 Our policy agenda is informed by—and often conducted in collaboration with—youth, family members, and grassroots partners.
 Our youth advocacy campaigns respond to legal and policy opportunities in the field.
 In all our work, we seek out strategic communications opportunities to enhance the work and to shape public opinion.
 We seek opportunities across the country to work where we can respond to identified needs in the community, build on local partnerships, leverage legislative and legal reform opportunities and create momentum for change.

 We strive to ensure that laws, policies, and practices affecting youth advance racial and economic equity and are consistent with children's unique developmental characteristics and human dignity.

 An anti-racist world that treats children like children and allows them to thrive in their families and communities.